iclalakman/Smart-Closet/README.md

 **`kombin.html`**: The interactive frontend interface.
 If you want to run and test the application directly in your **web browser**, just open this file.
 It features a modern, responsive mesh-gradient design.

 **`app-release.apk`**: The mobile build.
 If you want to experience it as a native **Android application** on your phone, you can download and install this APK file directly onto your device.

+*Feel free to explore the code or install the APK to find your perfect daily outfit!*